Maxwell Perkins: Personal life

 In 1910, Perkins married Louise Saunders, also of Plainfield; together they had five daughters.
 Perkins died on June 17, 1947, in Stamford, Connecticut, from pneumonia.

 His home in Windsor, Vermont, had been purchased from John Skinner in the 1820s for $5,000 by William M. Evarts, and had been passed down to Evarts' daughter and Max's mother, Elizabeth Hoar Evarts Perkins.
-She left the home to family members, including her son Maxwell.
+She left the home to her family members, including her son Maxwell.
 The home stayed in the family until 2005, and has been restored and reopened as the Snapdragon Inn.
 The inn houses the Maxwell Perkins Library, which displays and collects items associated with Maxwell Perkins and his extended family.
 His house in New Canaan, Connecticut, the Maxwell E. Perkins House, is on the National Register of Historic Places.
+In June 2023, the Town of Windsor approved changing the former Snapdragon Inn from a nine-bedroom inn to a single-family residence.
+The July 14, 2023 sale and $775,000 price are reported in the PrimeMLS property record.

 His granddaughter Ruth King Porter is a Vermont writer, and one of his grandsons is the Riptide TV series actor Perry King.
 His granddaughter Jenny King Phillips, a documentary filmmaker and therapist, helped spearhead the restoration of Ernest Hemingway’s home in Cuba.
 Another grandson, Maxwell E.P.
 King, is a former editor of The Philadelphia Inquirer, president of The Heinz Endowments, chief executive officer of the Fred Rogers Center for Early Learning and Children's Media at St. Vincent's College, president and CEO of The Pittsburgh Foundation, and the author of The Good Neighbor: The Life and Work of Fred Rogers, an authorized biography of the beloved children's television host.